r-evick/interactive-form/README.md

 # Conditional error message

 <!--
-if left blank, the name field will give an error message to the user notifying them that it cannot be left blank. if the user tries typing anything besides a letter into the name field, a different error message will display notifying them that numbers and special characters cannot be used.
+if left blank, the email field will give an error message to the user notifying them that it cannot be left blank if the user's entered email address is an invalid format (such as not containing an @ symbol), the field will show an error message explaining such
 -->